choktn/COVID-19-App/README.md

 How to run project
 --------------------
 Download repository and extract to folder.
-From there open the folder in Android Studio and run an emulator or on your android device (minimum sdk is 22).
+From there open the folder in Android Studio and run an emulator or on an android device (minimum sdk is 22).

 Pictures
 --------